nmolchanova/audit-aws-rds/README.md

   * description: List of AWS regions to check.
 Default is us-east-1,us-east-2,us-west-1,us-west-2,eu-west-1.
   * default: us-east-1, us-east-2, us-west-1, us-west-2, eu-west-1

-### `AUDIT_AWS_RDS_ROLLUP_REPORT`:
-  * description: Would you like to send a rollup RDS report?
-This is a short email that summarizes the number of checks performed and the number of violations found.
-Options - notify / nothing.
-Default is nothing.
-  * default: nothing

-### `AUDIT_AWS_RDS_HTML_REPORT`:
-  * description: Would you like to send a full RDS report?
-This is an email that details any violations found and includes a list of the violating cloud objects.
-Options - notify / nothing.
-Default is nothing.
-  * default: nothing

 ## Optional variables with default